 This allows to remove unnecessary steps as well as refine the actions that are recorded.
 For example you might want to change a left-click to a double-click, or remove an action that you performed by mistake.

 Recording the set of user interactions is important, but to make the automated test powerful and most useful, you typically need to test certain data elements on the screen to make sure that they match the expected result.
 Rapise makes this easy by providing the integrated verification system:

 During the test recording, you can click the ‘Verify’ button and then select an object on the screen.
 Rapise will dynamically query that object and provide a list of properties that you can verify.
 Once you have selected the object property, it will automatically add that as a verification point in the final test script.

-Once the recording has been completed, Rapise will automatically populate its object repository with the various objects that were recorded as well as create the test script based on the user actions that were captured:
+Once the recording has been completed, Rapise will automatically populate its object repository with the various objects that were recorded as well as create the test scenario based on the user actions that were captured:

 The reusable object repository is then available for further scripting and test development.
-The test script that is recorded will include comments that describe what was being performed, any verification points that test the data displayed in the application, and the test script that can be played back to execute the recorded actions against the application being tested.
+The test script that is recorded will include comments that describe what was being performed, any verification points that test the data displayed in the application, and the test scenario that can be played back to execute the recorded actions against the application being tested.

 And if you have any questions, please email or call us at +1 (202) 558-6885